 Open source programs have often been seen as hard to use.
 UX Designers are professionals who try to make things easier to use, so it seems to be a great opportunity to get them involved into the creation of open source applications.
 However, core assumptions about the development of open source software are hard to combine with the culture and goals of UX design.

-User and Creator: A person or a collaboration?
+User and Creator: One person or a different people?

 The user in an open source project is ideally a programmer as well.
 Indeed, in The Cathedral and the Bazaar this is assumed to be the case: